kcschuster/machine_learning/README.md

 - Uses linear SVMs with 10-fold cross-validation to determine the optimal cost model parameter.
 - Sets aside portion of training data for validation, then classifies testing data.
 - Uses a software package for SVM, but manually implements k-fold cross-validation.
-- Currently, training and testing data assumed to be in a Matlab file; can be modified to take .csv files (https://www.kaggle.com/c/digit-recognizer/data)
+- Currently, training and testing data assumed to be in a .mat file; can be modified to take .csv files (https://www.kaggle.com/c/digit-recognizer/data)

 **Linear Regression**
 > **housing_values.R**